retlawk/walking/README.md

-For the thirty years of marriage for my parents.
+For the thirty years of marriage of my parents, i made the application that my dad made for my mom in the 1980's.
-My dad programmed a console application in the 1980's walking with my mom.
-Now i made "Walking with Dianne as a service"

-Congrats.
+I didn't make it as a console application, but rather as an "as a service" variant.

+ng build --prod --output-path docs